A header image of ”Social Impact, Breaking down job market bias & barriers to Help 30M job seekers get hired” page

 Learn more

-• On this webpage, the number of years stated are reflective of the number of Recruit Holdings fiscal years, which begin on April 1 each year and end March 31 of the following year.
+• On this webpage, the number of years stated are reflective of the number of Recruit Holdings fiscal years, which begin on April 1, each year and end March 31, of the following year.
 All figures displayed here are approximate.

-• The initiative as of today includes providing assistance through the Company's online job platform, and through partnerships with NPOs and other organizations with whom the Company collaborates.
-The Company may also aim to reduce other various barriers, including newly emerging issues in the labor market by FY2030.
+• The initiative as of today includes providing assistance through the company's online job platform, and through partnerships with NPOs and other organizations with whom the company collaborates.
+The company may also aim to reduce other various barriers, including newly emerging issues in the labor market by FY2030.

 • A U.S. Chamber of Commerce Foundation study from 2016 found that 53% of veterans are unemployed for four months or longer after leaving the military.
 We recognize that veterans who are looking for a new opportunity or transitioning from military service to civilian life may have difficulty matching their skills and experience to the job market.

-• This indicates barriers that hinder job hunting, such as being unable to connect to the Internet, and a resultant lack of access to a job platform, and/or lack of transportation to interviews and work.
+• This indicates barriers that hinder job hunting, such as being unable to connect to the Internet, a resultant lack of access to a job platform, and/or lack of transportation to interviews and work.

 • Source: Accenture, Grads of Life, Harvard Business School (2017), “Dismissed by Degrees: How degree inflation is undermining U.S. competitiveness and hurting America’s middle class.”